-Under current laws your child will be regarded as truanting from school if you do not let the school know why he/she was absent.
-We do ask you, therefore, to let the school know, by telephone, if your child is absent for any reason.
+Under current laws your child will be regarded as truanting from school if you do not let the school know why he/she are absent.
+Please let school know if your child is absent for any reason.
 Messages can be left on our answer phone and these are checked daily.
 This will prevent the Education Welfare Officer being asked to call upon you.